 That’s why we’re on a mission to fund research that saves lives.
 We do this by finding and funding the innovators who will help us break this cancer, from the scientists working on the latest breakthroughs in the lab to the people raising the vital funds we need to make our vision a reality.
 Read more and watch our video here.

 The other big aim of Women V Cancer is to give all women the drive and confidence to reach your goals, whether physical, mental, charitable or all three.
 We’re not about competition; we’re about living the team to achieve our dreams.

 That’s why all our Women V Cancer challenges are accessible to everyone who doesn’t mind committing to a bit of training and fundraising.
-Whether we’re cycling through Kenya's rift valley, coast to coast across Sri Lanka or around London at night, we put great care and effort into ensuring you feel supported throughout your entire adventure us: from initial sign-up to the challenge, right through to the completion.
+Whether we’re cycling through the magical Indian region of Rajasthan, following the Nile through Egypt, cycling from London to the bright lights of Paris or Riding the Night around London, we put great care and effort into ensuring you feel supported throughout your entire adventure, from initial sign-up to the challenge, right through to the completion.

-We provide you with a free training plan, fundraising ideas and kit list for your challenge and we also set up a private Facebook group so that you can chat with all the lovely women who have signed up to the same challenge, swap ideas and fundraising tips and even meet up before-hand.
+We provide you with a free training plan, fundraising ideas and kit list for your challenge and we also set up a private Facebook group so that you can chat with all the women who have joined the same challenge, swap ideas and fundraising tips and even meet up before-hand.

 The Women V Cancer camaraderie is like nothing you've ever experienced.
-Coming together to push yourself to the limit and achieve something incredible for a common cause, you'll make life-long friendships with unbelievably inspiring people.
+Coming together to push yourself to the limit and achieve something incredible for a common cause, you'll make life-long friendships with awesome people.

 Don't believe us?
 Read these inspiring messages from two of our Women V Cancer heroes, Natalie and Jo, who conquered our inaugural Women V Cancer challenge in Kenya, back in 2012.
 Read their messages here.